haoxiuwang/nextjs/public/series/Secret_Garden/4/source.md

 “Would you?”
 And she did not say it either in her hard little voice or in her imperious Indian voice, but in a tone so soft and eager and coaxing that Ben Weatherstaff was as surprised as she had been when she heard him whistle.

-“Why,” he cried out, “tha’ said that as nice an’ human as if tha’ was a real child instead of a sharp old woman.
+“Why,” he cried out, “you said that as nice and human as if you was a real child instead of a sharp old woman.

-Tha’ said it almost like Dickon talks to his wild things on th’ moor.”
+you said it almost like Dickon talks to his wild things on the moor.”

 “Do you know Dickon?”
 Mary asked, turning round rather in a hurry.

 “Everybody knows him.

-Dickon’s wanderin’ about everywhere.
+Dickon’s wandering about everywhere.

-Th’ very blackberries an’ heather-bells knows him.
+the very blackberries and heather-bells knows him.

-I warrant th’ foxes shows him where their cubs lies an’ th’ skylarks doesn’t hide their nests from him.”
+I warrant the foxes shows him where their cubs lies and the skylarks doesn’t hide their nests from him.”

 Mary would have liked to ask some more questions.